 A proficiency in a language other than English will not only help you stand out in the job market, but it will also help you thrive in today's global society.
-From business and communications to healthcare and law, you'll possess the communication and cultural competency skills, employers are looking for in their applicants.
+From business and communications to health care and law, you'll possess the communication and cultural competency skills employers look for in their applicants.

 A foreign language degree is also excellent preparation for graduate studies at the master's or doctoral level.

 Our faculty will work with you to develop an individualized curriculum related to a professional internship experience.
 Alongside your career internship, you'll have the opportunity to earn course credit toward your language degree.
 This combination of a high-impact professional experience with language-learning maximizes the practical application of linguistic and intercultural competencies, giving you a real-life edge in the labor market.

 Examples of what our students are doing include:

 - Religious translation with the Shrine of the Most Blessed Sacrament in Hanceville, AL

 - Global outreach ambassador in Perú with Unbound

 - Medical interpreting with Lee Obstetrics & Gynecology

 - Food services translation with Chicken Salad Chick

 - Supply chain management with Lockheed Martin (defense contracting)